rileyedmunds/old-rileyedmunds.github.io/_posts/2016-10-7-complex-sound.md

 3. How do we plan on testing?

-We're building a real-valued environmental sound classification CNN in Caffe, and a complex counterpart, with appropriate layer functions that pass complex data through the network.
+We're building a real-valued environmental sound classification CNN in Caffe, and a complex counterpart, with appropriate layer functions that pass complex-valued data through the network.
 We will then run the two head-to-head, and aim to beat the real-valued network with the complex version.

 I'd like to give a huge thank you to Stella Yu and Pat Virtue from the International Computer Science Institute (ICSI) for their counsel and advising during this project.
 You're both amazing researchers and inspiring mentors.